jischr/taraforboulder/content/en/issues/content/climate.md

 ## Fire Mitigation

-Climate change poses a greater risk to Boulder year over year, contributing to drought, wildfires, rising temperatures, record-low water levels, air pollution and floods.

 We can no longer fully prevent wildfires, although we can decrease the risk to our community.
 We need to build resilience.
-Making sure our homes are fire resistent and thinning our forests that are on the wildland-urban interface are just two of the many ways we can mitigate and or manage fire risk.
+Making sure our homes are fire resistant and thinning our forests that are on the wildland-urban interface are just two of the many ways we can mitigate and or manage fire risk.

+## Flood Mitigation

+This spring has been the wettest in decades.
+I support increased flood mitigation by improving our infrastructure, especially around our many flood prone creeks.

 ## Climate Emergency